NTIA/ITS-MOS-Agreement/README.md

 # ITS-MOS-Agreement
 This code corresponds to the paper J. Pieper and S. D. Voran, "Bounds on Agreement between Subjective and Objective Measurements," in IEEE Transactions on Multimedia, doi: 10.1109/TMM.2026.3712414.

-Additional follow on work supporting mixed-behavior voting models has been added, corresponding the the paper J. Pieper and S. D. Voran "A Mixed-Behavior Vote Model for Multimedia Subjective Quality Votes, Means, and Variances."
+Additional follow on work supporting mixed-behavior voting models has been added, corresponding the paper J. Pieper and S. D. Voran "A Mixed-Behavior Vote Model for Multimedia Subjective Quality Votes, Means, and Variances."

 ## Abstract